Ethnonym

 As a sub-field of anthroponymy, the study of ethnonyms is called ethnonymy or ethnonymics.

-Ethnonyms should not be confused with demonyms, distinctive terms that designate all people related to a specific territory, regardless of any ethnic, religious, linguistic or some other distinctions that may exist within the population of that territory.
+Ethnonyms should not be confused with demonyms, which designate all the people of a geographic territory, regardless of ethnic or linguistic divisions within its population.

 Variations

 Numerous ethnonyms can apply to the same ethnic or racial group, with various levels of recognition, acceptance and use.
 The State Library of South Australia contemplated this issue when considering Library of Congress headings for literature pertaining to Aboriginal and Torres Strait Islander people.
 Some 20 different ethnonyms were considered as potential Library of Congress headings, but it was recommended that only a fraction of them be employed for the purposes of cataloguing.

 Change over time

-Ethnonyms can change in character over time; while originally socially acceptable, they may come to be considered offensive.
+Ethnonyms can change in character over time; while originally socially acceptable, they may come to be considered offensive, or become ethnic slurs.
 For instance, the term gypsy has been used to refer to the Romani.
 Other examples include Vandal, Bushman, Barbarian, and Philistine.

-The ethnonyms applied to African Americans have demonstrated a greater evolution; older terms such as colored carried negative connotations and have been replaced by modern-day equivalents such as Black or African-American.
+The ethnonyms applied to African Americans have demonstrated a greater evolution; older terms such as colored carried negative connotations and have been replaced by modern-day equivalents such as Black or African American.
 Other ethnonyms such as Negro have a different status.
 The term was considered acceptable in its use by activists such as Martin Luther King Jr. in the 1960s, but other activists took a different perspective.
 In discussing an address in 1960 by Elijah Muhammad, it was stated "to the Muslims, terms like Negro and colored are labels created by white people to negate the past greatness of the black race".

 Four decades later, a similar difference of opinion remains.
 In 2006, one commentator suggested that the term Negro is outdated or offensive in many quarters; similarly, the word "colored" still appears in the name of the NAACP, or National Association for the Advancement of Colored People.

 In such contexts, ethnonyms are susceptible to the phenomenon of the euphemism treadmill.